-The Enforcement Section, along with the Fisheries Section, was awarded a grant that will be used for both monitoring and protecting marine mammals and marine turtles.
-This grant will provide specialized monitoring equipment to monitor turtle nesting areas and established nesting sites.
-Along with turtle nesting and protection, the grant provides funding to educate the public about marine mammal interactions with people and to help enforce current laws related to this interaction.
-The award will provide remote cameras that are solar/battery-powered that feed into our existing monitoring system.
-These cameras will help track turtle movement and also monitor known nesting sites.
-Also, the grant provides funding for personnel and equipment to enhance public education on both marine mammals and marine turtles.
+The Enforcement and Fisheries Sections continue work on the grant intended to monitor and protect marine mammals and marine turtles.
+This grant will utilize specialized monitoring equipment to monitor turtle nesting areas and established nesting sites.
+Along with turtle nesting and protection, the grant provides funding to educate the public and enforcement about marine mammal and turtle interactions and current laws related to these interactions.
+Two portal camera units that are solar/battery-powered that feed into our existing network of cameras were purchased with monies from this grant.
+Both are in service and waiting for the coming turtle nesting season.
+These cameras will help track turtle movement, human interaction and monitor known nesting sites.